Control tips

 Before starting the game, determine:

-• Budget limit - how much you are willing to spend without harm to yourself
+• Budget limit - how much you are willing to spend without harming yourself

-• Time Limit - How much time are you willing to spend playing
+• Time limit - how much time you are ready to devote to the game

-• Session Limit - How many day/week gaming sessions are you comfortable with
+• Session limit - how many gaming sessions per day/week you're comfortable with

-Use built-in self-monitoring tools if you have them on the platform.
+Use built-in self-monitoring tools if available on the platform.

 2. Use timers and reminders

-The game can absorb, especially with frequent winnings or "near success."
+The game can absorb, especially with frequent wins or "near success."

-Set timers in the session and take regular breaks.
+Set timers for the session and take regular breaks.

 • The day they played

-• How much you spent and how much you won
+• How much we spent and how much we won

 • What was the mood before and after